Purpose and Mission

 Contact your local court or the State Regent for a calendar.
 The cost is still $25.00, the payout is on the first drawn evening three digit PA State lottery number.
 Winners receive $30.00 Monday through Friday, $40.00 on Saturday, $60.00 on Sunday plus there is a $100.00 winner each month on designated days such as Father's Day, Assumption of Our Lady, Thanksgiving, Christmas, Easter, Mother's Day, etc. Payouts are made twice a month.
 You can check www.palottery.state.pa.us/ to see if your number has won.

 Donations received from these intentions, will be sent to the North American College in Rome, to help our seminarians studying there.
 You may send any donation amount you wish, with a check made payable to Catholic Daughters of the Americas.
 A personal check will be accepted for these spiritual intentions.
-The spiritual intention form and your check or money order, or any questions you may have, should be directed to our: First Vice State Regent.
+See our spiritual intention form for more information.

 In 2010, at the suggestion of Anne Nelson, then National Regent Elect and our National Supervisor, our ten-week raffle began.
 At that time, its purpose was to fund our State Court's 100th Anniversary celebration in 2011.

 Our courts have overwhelming shown that this is an easy ticket for them to sell.
 We find that it is a good way to augment our state court's treasury, thus enabling us to keep our yearly dues at $2.00 a member.
 As you all know, our state membership team is actively trying to start new courts for Pennsylvania.
 It is our responsibility to support these endeavors and the ten-week raffle is our way of doing this.
 Hence, it was decided to continue this ten-week raffle twice a year in early spring and winter.